joeyamyers/Amazon_Vine_Analysis/README.md

 ## Overview
 ## Purpose
-In this project, I am analyzing Amazon reviews written by members of the paid Amazon Vine program.
+In this project, I have analyzed Amazon reviews written by members of the paid Amazon Vine program.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
-Amazon invited trusted reviewers based on their past reviews on purchased products to help other Amazon customers make informed purchased.
-Companies will pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.
+Amazon invites trusted reviewers based on their past reviews on purchased products to help other Amazon customers make informed purchased.
+Companies will then pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.

 I have chosen to analyze these reviews for pet products available on Amazon.
 I used PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
 Then, I used PySpark to determine if there is any bias toward favorable reviews from Vine members in the dataset.

 ## Results
 I set out to determine if there is any bias towards reviews that were written as part of the Vine program.
-I wanted to know if having a paid Vine review makes a difference in the percentage of 5-star reviews.
+I wanted to know if getting a paid Vine review causes a difference in the percentage of 5-star reviews given for pet products.

 Firstly, I filtered the reviews to only include those that received 20 or more votes in order to pick reviews that are more likely to be helpful.
 Additionally, I filtered the rows again to include only those that earned at least a 50% rate of "helpful" reviews.
 I sorted the reviews into two dataframes: one with Vine reviews and the other with non-Vine reviews.